-Lior Avivi was born on July 23rd, 1994 in Kiryat Ono, the only son of his mother and has two stepbrothers from his father.
-He spent his childhood in the Neve Savyon neighborhood in Or Yehuda and played in Or Yehuda’s soccer team.
+Lior Avivi was born in 1994 in Kiryat Ono, the only son of his mother and has two stepbrothers from his father.
+He spent his childhood in Neve Savyon neighborhood in Or Yehuda and played in Or Yehuda’s soccer team.

-In the first year, he participated in an evening of original monologues with a monologue that he wrote and won the honorarium.
-In the evening scholarships of scenes from the Ohel Theater won first place.
-Lior and his classmates performed at the Haifa Children’s Festival with a piece They created together.
+during his first year there, he participated in an evening of original monologues with material he wrote, winning the honorarium.
+He won first prize at the Ohel Theater scene evening.
+Lior and his classmates performed at the Haifa’s Children’s Festival with a piece They created together.

-In the second year, he participated in evening scholarships of scenes with two scenes and won second place.
-In the next evening of original monologues, he wrote a monologue to his good friend Hila Gudai (also a winner of Sharett Fund) and directed it, they won the first place, and he also won the third place with a monologue that his friend Adi Halif wrote to him and he performed.
+During his second year, he participated in an scholarships evening of scenes with two scenes of his own, and took the second place.
+In the next evening of original monologues, he wrote and directed a monologue for his good friend Hila Gudai (also an AICF alumni). together, they won first prize.
+At the same event, Lior also took the third place with a monologue he performed, written by his friend Adi Halif.

-In addition to that, his classmates and himself, performed at the short theater festival in “Tzavta”, “The Game” by Erez Pollak.
+His classmates and himself also collaborated and performed at the short theater festival in “Tzavta”, with “The Game” by Erez Pollak.

-Performed in the play “Eyes” from “Senses” by Anya Hilling.
+Performed in “Eyes” from “Senses”, by Anya Hilling.

 Lior is a winner of the AICF scholarship.